Why people leave SendGrid

 If deliverability is critical: Postmark

-Postmark's deliverability is exceptional because they're strict about who they let on.
+Postmark's exceptional deliverability comes from their strict customer vetting.
 They'll reject you if your use case seems sketchy.
 This keeps IP reputation clean.
 If your app depends on emails arriving (password resets, 2FA codes), this matters.
+Our DMARC checker and SPF checker can help you monitor your email infrastructure.

 If cost is everything: Amazon SES